Phil Keith-Roach

-Philip d'Aubigny Keith-Roach was the rugby union scrum coach to the 2003 Rugby World Cup-winning England team.
+Philip d'Aubigny Keith-Roach is an English rugby union coach.
+He was the scrum coach for the 2003 Rugby World Cup-winning England team.

-He previously coached Surrey County, Rosslyn Park F.C. and London Division before being appointed as the first full-time professional scrummaging coach in the UK, first at Wasps RFC and then with England.
+He previously coached Surrey County, Rosslyn Park F.C. and London Division before being appointed as the first full-time professional scrummaging coach in the UK with Wasps RFC and later with England.

-Keith-Roach was born 11 August 1945 in Jerusalem where his Father, Edward Keith-Roach, was the District Commissioner.
+Keith-Roach was born 11 August 1943 in Jerusalem where his father, Edward Keith-Roach, was the District Commissioner.
 He was Educated at Cheltenham, St Luke’s College Exeter and Pembroke College, Cambridge.

 Career

-Keith-Roach worked with three England head coaches: Jack Rowell, Clive Woodward and Andy Robinson.
+Keith-Roach worked with three England head coaches - Jack Rowell, Clive Woodward and Andy Robinson.
 He was involved in 113 international matches between 1995 and 2007.
-He went on to coach Sale Sharks in the English Premiership, Stade Français in the French Top 14, to assist the Russian national team and to act as scrum consultant to English international referee Wayne Barnes.
+He went on to coach Sale Sharks in the English Premiership, Stade Français in the French Top 14, assisted the Russia national team and acted as scrum consultant to English international referee Wayne Barnes.

 He also advised Toulon (RC Toulonnais) during their European Cup campaigns, Cambridge University prior to The Varsity Match and Doncaster Knights in the Championship.